Adult Education Literacy Students

 • Registration and Pre-testing are required before any instruction begins to determine program eligibility.

-• A valid, current, government-issued photo ID is required for all participants at registration.
+• A valid, unexpired, current government-issued photo ID is required for all participants at registration (i.e., state driver's license, passport, state ID).

-• Registration is on a first-come first-served basis.
-At this time most registration is done remotely, however, some testing may need to be conducted in person.
+• Registration is mostly done online, however some testing may need to be done in person.

 For additional grant information, email: